 - Set the charger’s voltage level and amp level to the desired level.
 The average volt level for lawn mowers is usually 12 volts.
 More amperage charges the battery faster (Start with two amps and work up to no more than 10 amps).

 - If your charger has a battery charging gauge, keep the charger connected until the battery is fully charged.

 Solution: When the battery is weak, use a battery charger to charge it.
-If you find the battery will no longer holds a charge, it’s time to replace it with a new one.
+If you find the battery will no longer hold a charge, it’s time to replace it with a new one.